ULTRACAM Observing Checklist

 you make any adjustments.

-- Remember to keep a blog of the night: problems, weather etc. These are pages
+- Remember to write the blog for the night: problems, weather etc.

 - If you hit problems and need to power off/on, always take a swift bias as